 A: First, mark the appropriate area in Item 15 on the Summary Sheet.
-Then in Item 19 on the Summary Sheet, you must list the name and/or callsign of each operator of the GOTA station for which you are claiming the bonus, the number of QSOs completed by that operator, and the number of bonus points you are claiming earned by that operator.
+Then in Item 19 on the Summary Sheet, you must list the name and/or callsign of each operator of the GOTA station and the number of QSOs completed by that operator.
+Total up the number of GOTA QSOs made on each mode and transfer those totals to the GOTA line in Item 18.
+Enter the total number of all GOTA QSOs in Item 19 and multiply by 5 and enter in Total GOTA QSO Bonus points.
+If claiming the GOTA Coach Bonus, check the box and add 100 points to the total GOTA QSO Bonus points.
+Then transfer the Total GOTA Bonus Points to Item 15 of the summary sheet.
 If you do not complete Item 19, the GOTA bonus may be disallowed.